 At first blush one might look at this young couple and see two fun loving, adventurous 28 year-olds.
 But Caitlin is a survivor of childhood cancer and Rob a combat veteran from the Iraq war.
 They have known their share of hardship, and yet, as a couple, life is about what’s new, what’s next and what they can learn.
 Testing with 23andMe was part of that exploration.

-“Not only does your profile show what diseases and conditions you are at greater or lower risk of getting, it can also show your typical reaction to certain drugs, where your family most likely came from, how much Neanderthal DNA you have, and what physical traits you’re most likely to have, given your genes,” said Caitlin.
+“(I)t can also show … where your family most likely came from, how much Neanderthal DNA you have, and what physical traits you’re most likely to have, given your genes,” said Caitlin.

 When she first looked at her results, Caitlin started with the easy stuff, her predicted traits.
 Her genetics indicate that she’s likely to have Curly hair (check); that she would likely be near sighted (check), have green or brown eyes (check), and most likely have a big head – as Caitlin commented: “Yep, it’s huge”.

 Then Caitlin moved to the health results.
-Seeing her risk for Celiac disease was not a surprise, she said.
-After years of discomfort Caitlin had finally been diagnosed and is gluten free.
-However, it did make her feel more assured about the veracity of the rest of the results and she became more proactive.
+It did make her feel more assured about the veracity of the rest of the results and she became more proactive.

-Caitlin took her report to her doctor and reviewed several other autoimmune related illnesses that were flagged.
-Her doctor took note and reviewed various symptoms to be mindful of.
+Caitlin took her report to her doctor to review.
 Again, Caitlin felt empowered with the knowledge the results provided so she could have an educated discussion with her doctor.